Assassination of Admiral Coligny: Aftermath

 While he had led the attack on Coligny, Guise was displeased by how the situation developed over the following days.
 He took several Protestants under his protection, including the daughter of Michel de l'Hôpital.
 It was not however a fully magnanimous gesture and Guise did intend for the children he protected to be baptised as Catholics.

 The Parlement delighted at the execution of the man they had put a bounty on in 1569 ordered that his remains be put on display.

-During examination of Coligny's papers, Catherine found a letter to the king, and a letter to Téligny, in which Coligny championed the notion that the kings greatest enemy was that of Spain and England, and that he should never cease until both are destroyed.
+During examination of Coligny's papers, Catherine found a letter to the king, and a letter to Téligny, in which Coligny championed the notion that the king's greatest enemy was that of Spain and England, and that he should never cease until both are destroyed.

 Due to the influence of Morvilliers it was agreed that some legal justice would be taken against Coligny alongside the extra-legal.
 The Admiral was judged guilty of lèse-majesté and was hanged in effigy from a model made of hay.
 His coat of arms was dragged through the streets of Paris and all his property was seized.
 Thus Coligny's assassination on the morning of 24 August was brought into the legal sphere.